Slow Cooker Dr. Pepper Beef Stew

 Chunks of raw beef, potatoes, carrots, onions, and celery in a slow cooker with broth, ready to be cooked.

-4. Cover and cook on low 6 hours or high 4 hours until the vegetables are soft and meat is tender.
+Cover the slow cooker and cook on low for 6 hours or high for 4 hours.
+The stew is ready when the beef is tender and the vegetables are soft.

 Beef stew with carrots, peas, and potatoes in a thick brown sauce inside a slow cooker.